jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_04.md

    >
    > ![image](https://github.com/user-attachments/assets/bbd78a2d-1e73-405b-95d7-d7d9f626893d)

 1. In the Configure Your Pipeline step choose Starter Pipeline

-1. Rename your pipeline file from "azure-pipelines.yml" to **finweb_yourname_build.yml**
+1. Rename your pipeline file from "azure-pipelines.yml" to **finweb_yourname_build**

    ![image](https://github.com/user-attachments/assets/35a4066a-92d3-410b-a96a-011cc4099620)

-1. Here copy the code from the sre labs repository : /Allfiles/Labs/04/Pipelines/Web/frontend_build.yml
+1. Here copy the code from the labs repository : /Allfiles/Labs/04/Pipelines/Web/frontend_build.yml

 1. Save and run, then Create

 1. Click on the job to access the logs

 1. You can see the different steps and their results. click on Job and look at the logs. click the "1 artifact" link.

 1. Check that the artifact contain all our expected files

 1. Navigate to Pipelines, select the 3 dots options on the right side of the line of the pipeline.
 Select Rename, and input **finweb_yourname_build**